sv-cover/tutoring/.github/pull_request_template.md

 - [ ] Docs have been added / updated (for bug fixes / features)
 - [ ] The linter did not find any new errors or warnings

+(Select the right option by putting a x in the box)

 * **What kind of change does this PR introduce?** (Bug fix, feature, docs update, ...)